Apple Pecan Phyllo Crisp (Small Batch)

 You’ll find the complete list of ingredients and exact quantities in the recipe below.

 • Phyllo dough – cut 14 x 9 sheets in half and you have a size for two.
-When working with phyllo dough, be prepared to work fast as phyllo dough can quickly dry and tear.
+When working with phyllo dough, be prepared to work fast, as phyllo dough will dry quickly and easily tears.
 Unroll the phyllo sheets and lay them flat on a dry surface and cover immediately with a damp towel.

 • Butter